microsoft/DirectX-Specs/d3d/ResourceBinding.md

-The system no longer inspects resource bindings to understand if rendering needs to be delayed because it depends on a resource that has been mapped for CPU access has not been unmapped yet.
+The system no longer inspects resource bindings to understand if rendering needs to be delayed because it depends on a resource that has been mapped for CPU access and has not been unmapped yet.
 Applications now have the responsibility to synchronize CPU and GPU memory accesses.
 To help with this the system provides mechanisms for the application to request sleeping of a CPU thread until work completes.
 Polling could